 - In Advanced Squad Leader, seeking cover in buildings is a core mechanic (Type 1), and some scenarios allow pillboxes to be placed before play starts (Type 2).
 They only make troops inside them harder to hit, though.
 Demolition Charges and Flamethrowers counter their defensive bonuses.

-- Video Game/Outpost2 doesn't actually have infantry units, but includes a structure where vehicles can be garrisoned for repairs and to keep them out of the way of enemy gunfire until they're needed.
+- Outpost 2 doesn't actually have infantry units, but includes a structure where vehicles can be garrisoned for repairs and to keep them out of the way of enemy gunfire until they're needed.